 At this age, you’ve got a busy toddler on your hands, and toys are going to be needed to keep their busy bodies and minds engaged :).
 I’ve included some more gross motor development toys, as this is a great age for exploring movement further.

 These are another popular activity in Montessori classrooms.
 We picked up our Knobbed Cylinder activity on Etsy and includes four different types so that you can progress through the various stages combining the pieces to make it more challenging.
 This is a great activity for fine motor skill development and problem-solving.

 Hammer Style Toy

 Real-life figurines are exceptional for language development in toddlers.
-We have a variety of different sets of figurines from safari animals, to pets, to things that fly in the air.
+We have a variety of different sets of figurines from Safari Ltd including wild animals, pets, things that fly in the air, and more.
 You can start by showing each figurine and saying what it is – for example, “this is a gorilla”.
 Later you can move into asking “where is the gorilla?” and matching the figurines to identical sets or printed cards.
 The possibilities are endless with these figurines and they make for a great learning toy.

 As your toddler starts to walk, a push toy is great to encourage more walking and provide them an entertaining activity to do at the same time.
 Our daughter has been walking for months now, but still loves pushing around her wooden push toy that makes a little bit of noise as she pushes.
 This is a great toy for gross motor development.

 Outdoor Garden Tool Set

 If you do any yard work outside, your toddler will most likely want to join in on the action.
 This is a great way to get some gross motor development work and also some practical life activities (learning how to rake or shovel dirt).